 The capabilities of the vmrun utility are summarized in the following sections.

 A snapshot captures the state of a virtual machine at the time of the snapshot, including all data on virtual disks.
 You can then use the snapshot to revert the virtual machine to its previous state.
 Snapshots are useful for data backup and as a placeholder for development and testing.
 You can use snapshot commands to list existing snapshots of a virtual machine, create a snapshot, delete a snapshot, and revert a virtual machine to its state at the time of a snapshot.
 Revert to snapshot does not resume running a virtual machine, even if it was running at the time of a snapshot.
-Fusion supports snapshots in a line only.
-It does not support snapshot trees.

 Network Adapter Commands